 The way we book emergency and routine appointments may seem a little complicated – but it really isn’t, once you understand the steps.
 That is why we have taken advice from the Dyfi Valley Health Patient Forum to explain the steps to booking appointments and where the new Triage phone call system fits within it.

 A Brief Background

 We all know that getting an appointment can seem difficult.
 Even though each year thousands of appointments are missed at Dyfi Valley Health (over 2900 were missed in 2018).
 We at the surgery, are often the brunt of patient frustration.
 We always do our very best to help you and have recently implemented various initiatives to help reduce missed appointments, such as text message reminders.

 Having to wait for a GP appointment is a national issue… according to the Pulse GP Publication, more than 22% of practitioners surveyed said waiting/lead times stretched beyond three weeks.

 To put it simply, the GP Triage system was implemented to help ensure that doctor and nurse time was not being used on appointments that do not require a face-to-face appointment, such as everyday colds and coughs, etc. The aim is to ensure that those who need to physically see someone will do and cut the waiting/lead time for these appointments as there is more availability.

-The GP Triage is a fancy word that basically means that a full trained GP will phone you and talk to you about your condition.
-The GP Triage will then be able to determine if you do need to see someone in practice or not.
-They are, if applicable, also able to arrange treatments / medication, referrals and arrange appointments.
+The clinician will then be able to determine if you do need to see someone in practice or not.
+They are, if applicable, also able to arrange treatments / medication, referrals, arrange appointments, or follow-up appointments.

 It has been proven to make the process a lot more efficient for patients and clinicians.